wp-plugins/netforum-directory-with-importer/README.txt

 * Changed import functionality.
 Now users have to select a file to be uploaded to the server
 * Added three new shortcodes fields to the [member_table] shortcode. thead_color, tfoot_color and color which allows for coloring of the table header and footer.

+= 1.0.6 =
+* Minor addition, added email as an option to import in the import file screen

 == Upgrade Notice ==